NCERT Solutions for Class 7 Civics – Social and Political Life – II – Free PDF Download

 Chapter 7 discusses ‘Markets Around Us’.
 Students will study different market sites: a weekly market, neighbourhood shops, a shopping complex, etc. Along with this, they will also explore the intricate question, ‘how do goods reach these markets?’
 Through the case study of a wholesale vegetable market, students will examine how a chain of markets operates and the role of wholesale in the market.
 Usually, we think that ‘market’ is associated with the marketplaces, but buying and selling take place in diverse ways.
 The chapter discusses how all of this falls within a larger understanding of markets.

 Chapter 8: A Shirt in the Market

 Chapter 8 looks at how markets offer people different opportunities.
 In this chapter, it is explained through the ‘story of a shirt’.
 Students will also understand the chain of markets involved in this process.
 Together with understanding each step of the manufacture and circulation of a shirt, students will realise that some people stand to gain in the market transaction, whereas others do not gain as much, or none at all.
 The opportunities are highly unequal.

 Chapter 9: Struggles for Equality

 Chapter 9 of this book ties together the main ideas on equality.
-The last chapter is devoted to discussing people’s contribution to the fight for equality.
-This is achieved through focusing on social movement as well as highlighting creative (writings, songs, poems) ways.
+The last chapter is devoted to discussing people’s contributions to the fight for equality.
+This is achieved through focusing on social movement as well as highlighting it in creative (writings, songs, poems) ways.

-We hope students have found these NCERT Solutions for Class 7 Civics helpful in their studies.
+We hope students will find these NCERT Solutions for Class 7 Civics helpful in their studies.
+All the chapters covered in the NCERT Class 7 Textbook Social Science are answered based on the latest syllabus of the CBSE Board.
 Keep learning and stay tuned for further updates on CBSE and other competitive exams.
 Download the BYJU’S App and subscribe to our YouTube channel to get interactive Maths and Science videos.